Want to learn how to quickly build customer journey maps? Watch UXPressia's tutorial!

 Define the scope

-Set the scope of the journey.
-Covering the entire customer journey in e-commerce will take too much time and effort and most likely won't be feasible to complete in a single sitting.
+Set the scope of the journey you’re going to map out.
+Covering the entire customer journey in e-commerce will take too much time and effort.
+Most likely, it won't be feasible to complete such a challenging task in a single sitting.

 Use personas

-If you think that mapping your website page by page is enough, then think again.
-You need to map a customer journey with your customer in mind.
+If you think mapping out your website page by page is enough, think again.
+You need to map a customer journey with your customer in mind, differentiating between customer and business goals.
 That’s where personas come into play.

-Speaking scientifically(ish), a persona is a collective image of a particular group of your customers that represents their behavioral patterns, goals, expectations, and frustrations.
+Speaking scientifically(ish), a buyer persona is a collective image of a particular group of customers that represents their behavioral patterns, goals, expectations, and frustrations.

-Creating a journey map without knowing exactly who your customer is is like creating a map for everyone and no one at the same time.
+Creating a journey map without knowing exactly who your customers are is like creating a map for everyone and no one at the same time.

-Take a look at this persona created for e-commerce customer journey map example in our persona building tool:
+Take a look at this buyer persona that we created for an e-commerce customer journey map example in our persona building tool:

 Persona example for e-commerce customer journey mapping